qlik-giants/qc_jira_connection/README.md

-# The problem
+# The problems
-Qlik Cloud connector to Jira does not expose the relationship between epics and user story or task.
+Qlik Cloud connector to Jira:
+- does not expose the relationship between epics and user story or task.

 # The goal
 To create two different tables in QS, one for epics and the other for stories and taks.
 Epics will be a FK at the US table.